GoogleCloudPlatform/dataflow-video-analytics/README.md

 ### Reference Architecture Using Video Intelligence API
  ![ref_arch](diagram/video_blog_diagram.png)

+### How the pipeline works?
+1. Solution assumes video clips are uploaded and stored in a GCS bucket  and a metadata notification is sent out to a PubSub topic.

+2. Dataflow process the video files in micro batch  and based on the list of features passed as pipeline argument.

+3. Dataflow used the list of entities and confidence score to filter the Video Intelligence API response and output to following sinks:
+	 *  In a nested table in BigQuery for further analysis.
+	 * In a PubSub topic by customizing the Json response so that downstream applications can consume in near real time.

 ### Build & Run
 1. Create  two buckets , one to store input dataset and another one to store fle template config file